KajsaMB/country-info-app/README.md

     npm install

-3. Change the API url in src/App.jsx to "http://localhost:8080/country-info".
+3. Change the const API_URL in src/App.jsx to "http://localhost:8080/country-info" if running app locally.

 ## Starting the Application